 NOTE: DOIs should be included for all reference entries, where possible.

-This journal uses a style based on the APA system – see below for examples of how to format.
+This journal uses a style based on a form of Chicago.
+Please see below for sample references.

 Please try to include DOIs especially for journal articles.

 Journal articles, journal titles, book titles and book chapters all use significant caps.
 Web, blog, magazine articles use lower case.
 PhDs and government reports use significant caps.

 Eisenman, Nicole.
 2011.
 Sloppy Bar Room Kiss, 2011, oil on canvas, 99 × 122 cm.
 Credit: Nicole Eisenman, Museum of Contemporary Art San Diego, Susanne Vielmetter Los Angeles Projects.